This post may contain affiliate links. Please see my disclosure policy for details.

 Hans Majestet Kongens Garde or ‘His Majesty The King’s Guard (HMKG); The Royal Guards’ is a battalion of the Norwegian Army.

 They were established in 1856 when King Oscar I wanted to underline his authority as the King of Norway and Sweden.
 The company moved from Stockholm to Christiania (Oslo) in 1888.

 In 1905, King Haakon VII increased the size of the battalion guard and stationed them outside the Oslo Royal Palace.

-During The Second World War they gained the nickname of ‘The Black Devil’s’ from the Germany Army.
+During The Second World War, they gained the nickname of ‘The Black Devil’s’ from the German Army.
 This was due to their menace in battle and dark uniforms!

 Today, His Majesty The King’s Guard has two main roles.
 One is a bodyguard to the Monarch of Norway and the other is to protect the Norwegian Royal Residences.

 These include the Oslo Royal Palace, Bygdøy Kongsgård, Skaugum and Akershus Fortress.

 Did you know?
 The Oslo Royal Guard has a King Penguin called Brigadier Sir Nils Olav III who is their colonel-in-chief and mascot!
 He lives in Edinburgh Zoo.
 This is because of the Norwegian Explorer, Roald Amundsen, gifted Edinburgh Zoo its first penguin in 1913!
 Amundsen was the first person to reach the South Pole in 1911.

 What is the Oslo Changing of the Guard?

 The King’s Guard is stationed outside the palace 24 hours a day and 365 days of the year.
 There must be guards outside the palace at all times, even when the royal family is not residence!